WiFi/S3 troubleshooting

 If you’re still unable to get started after trying the above steps, contact us and describe your results from the above tests.
 In your mail, please include your Configuration File.

-[1]A smartphone shared hotspot is typically a simple WiFi access point in the sense that no firewalls, whitelisting etc. is involved - hence it’s useful for troubleshooting purposes.
-If you’re using an iPhone as hotspot, you may need to go to the ‘Personal Hotspot’ menu before the hotspot becomes visible
+[2]A smartphone shared hotspot is typically a simple WiFi access point in the sense that no firewalls, whitelisting etc. is involved - hence it is useful for troubleshooting purposes.
+If you are using an iPhone as hotspot, you must open to the ‘internet sharing’ tab before the hotspot becomes visible and you must enable ‘maximize compatibility’

 [3]The 10 second frequency is mainly for testing purposes.
 For your final setup we recommend setting the sync rates back to their original values